MrBlackReal/999/README.md

 A Discord bot that **recognizes speech**, **responds with text-to-speech**, and **automatically joins voice channels**.

-## ðŸš€ Features
+## Features
+- Speech recognition (German: `de-DE`)
+- Text-to-speech responses
-âœ… Speech recognition (German: `de-DE`) âœ… Text-to-speech responses âœ… Command execution from voice input âœ… Auto-join/leave for a specific user
+- Command execution from voice input
+- Auto-join/leave for a specific user

 ## Installation